speters217/yelp_classification/README.md

 started by vectorizing the text into a tf-idf matrix.
 Then, I split the data into a 75:25 training:testing ratio.
 Lastly, I implemented SMOTE oversampling and fit the model to the training data.
 I would spend quite a while trying out various models with various parameters.
-Even though I abandoned many after model types after finding success with Logistic Regression, here are the scores of some models I tried:
+Even though I abandoned many model types after finding success with Logistic Regression, here are the scores of some models I tried: